lewishowles/components/src/components/form/form-date/form-date.md

 ### setDateFromIsoString

 Set the current `day`, `month`, and `year`, as parsed from an [RFC 9557 format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDate#rfc_9557_format) date string.

+### triggerFocus

+Focus the "day" input of this field.

 ## Examples